ltfschoen/RustTest/RUST_BOOK_NOTES.md

         is being called on.
         * Multiple `impl` blocks of the same Struct may be used to house the various Methods and Associated Functions
+        * Note: Accessing fields of borrowed struct `&Rectangle` passed into a function does not move the field values from the calling function that retains ownership.
         * Pros:
             * Organises capabilities of a Struct instance type into a `impl` block